WAAAlex1/RISCV-PROJECT/README.md

 Then changing the clock signal in the toplevel io in verilog to be named `clk_in1` instead of `clock`

 We then need to add a clock wizard module that creates the new clock.
 This can be done usin vivados clock wizard ip.
-We have already done this for you so all you need to do is add the `clk_wiz_0.xci`
+We have already done this for you so all you need to do is add the `clk_wiz_0.xci` as a file under the toplevel file in vivado.

+Now you should be good to synthesize the processor on the FPGA.
-The TopLevelSynthesize toplevel-file has a hardcoded instrmemory that runs the following program:
+The synthesized processor has a hardcoded instrmemory that runs the following program:
 ```
 main:
     addi x3 x0 1